jerone/UserScripts/Github_Pages_Linker/README.md

 ## Description

-Add a link to Github Pages (gh-pages) when available.
+Add a link to GitHub Pages (gh-pages) when available.

 ## Screenshot